abhraneel2004/TrendyV1.1/README.md

 - SCSS - Styling.
 - JS - For the backend.
 - Firebase - For the login and sign up.
+- Figma - For design and mockups.
+- NPM - To manage firebase.

 ## Contributing